-Shanghai Population 2014
+Shanghai Population 2020

 According to the 2010 Census, Shanghai's population was 89.3% (20.6 million) urban and 10.7% (2.5 million) rural.
 More than 39% of Shanghai's residents are long-term migrants, a number that has tripled in ten years.
 Migrants are primarily from Anhui (29%), Jiangsu (16.8%), Henan (8.7%) and Sichuan (7.0%), while almost 80% are from rural areas.
 Interestingly, they have made up the largest percentage of the city's growth, as Shanghai's natural growth rate has been negative since 1993 because of low fertility rates.

 Like most of China, the vast majority (98.8%) of Shanghai's residents are of Han Chinese ethnicity, with only 1.2% belonging to minority groups.
 Still, the number of minorities in Shanghai has grown by an astounding 165.5% since 2000, which is faster than the overall population growth.

 Shanghai Population Growth

-While some would believe that Shanghai has hit its peak population this is far from the truth.
+While some would believe that Shanghai has hit its peak population, this is far from the truth.
 It's projected that Shanghai, along with Beijing, will have a population of more than 50 million by 2050, which is double the current level because of fast-paced urbanization in the region and strong economic growth.

 The city still has a lot of demographic problems to overcome.
 This includes a very low fertility rate, an imbalance in the gender ratio (113 boys:100 girls) and an increasing age, which may become a burden as the city grows further.